-Students are required to pay their tuition in full by the listed due dates outlined above unless the student provides the University with a third-party authorization indicating that a payment will be made directly to the University.
-The third-party authorization must be submitted to the Bursar's Office each semester no later than the semester's due date; otherwise, a late fee (as outlined above) will be assessed to the account.
-A registration and transcript hold will also be placed on the account until the balance has been resolved.
+Graduate students are required to pay their tuition in full by August 9th for the Fall semester and January 9th for the Spring semester unless they provide the University with a third-party authorization indicating that a payment will be made directly to the University.
+The third-party authorization must be submitted to the Bursar's Office each semester no later than the semester due date; otherwise, a late fee (as outlined above) will be assessed to the account.
+A registration and transcript hold will also be placed on the account.
+The student will not be allowed to register for the following semester until their balance is resolved.